db8bot/db8bot/README.md

     * For general help, the support server & additional notes type `-help`.
     * For the full commands list, type `-commands`.
     * Each command is called using the prefix, in the following form: `-<command>` where <command> is the command.
 For example, to call the command ping, you would type `-ping`.
-    * To check if db8bot has the correct permissions, just type `-checklist`.
-If `db8bot ADMINISTRATOR Permissions:` says `true` then db8bot has the required permissions to function.
     * Feel free to join [this support server](https://discord.gg/rEQc7C7) if additional help is needed!

 ## Features